-The debate on this question is a Heavy Weight Title Fight between traditional rivals your “Head” and your “Heart”.
+The debate about selling or holding an apartment is a Heavy Weight Title Fight between traditional rivals your “Head” and your “Heart”.

-In the Blue corner, weighing in at only 320 grams and well out side its normal weight division is “Heart” who has a very good win / loss record especially when it comes to emotional issues.
+In the Blue corner, weighing in at only 320 grams and well outside its normal weight division is “Heart” who has a very good win / loss record.

 Ding Ding – Round 1

-The referee address the two combatants stating that the 6 months prior to Covid-19 were very positive for the Melbourne apartment market.
+“Head” bounces out of the Red corner swinging with arguments for holding.
+The 6 months prior to Covid-19 were very positive for the Melbourne apartment market.
 Sales results were strong, prices were ticking up, population growth was solid and the pipeline of future apartment projects was low meaning lower supply placing upward pressure on pricing.

 Points are pretty even after Round 1 and the rested warriors resume hostilities.